luckydem/personal_blog/README.md

     After clearing out all my test posts, I ran into an error where the datastore complained that I could not "order" the posts in ascending or descending if there was not index applied.
 This confused me to start off with and then I realised that there is an automatic index created when the database is not empty.
 Therefore I had to implement a check to see if the database was not empty.
     To do this, with the help of google and chatGPT, I queried the database with a limit of 1 and only queried the keys to optimise the query. if the query returned more than zero entities, I would then get all entities otherwise I would return empty.
 This way the ordering of an empty query does not happen.

+    I read a lot about using datastore (firestore in datastore mode) vs native firestore and since I'm using firebase auth already, it made a lot of sense to migrate from datastore to firestore native.
+This was a lot easier than I thought and only had to change a few lines of code.
+Firestore is a lote more intuitive and actually returns my queries a lot faster too.

 3. **choosing a WYSIWYG editor for post submission**